kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

     **7.e** Set the required interface types as listed by the validator.
-    This can be done individually using the :code:`Variable::setInterfaceType()` function, or automatically using the :code:`Model::fixVariableInterfaces()` function.
+    This can be done individually using the :code:`setInterfaceType` function on each variable, or automatically using the :code:`fixVariableInterfaces` function on the entire model.
     Validate again, expecting no validation errors.

 .. container:: toggle